-Some of our services are really old and so may contain what could be considered (by today’s standards) ‘bad’ design.
-We’re not the only ones who make mistakes, though.
+Some of our services are really old.
+By today’s standards, they may contain what could be considered ‘bad’ design.
+But we’re not the only ones who make mistakes.

 Here are some of my favourite interaction design fails in some of my favourite fictional sci-fi universes.
 I’m sure you’ll have your own, please add them to the comments below!

 Star Trek: The Next Generation

-The bridge and hallways of the Starship Enterprise are home to a bright, colourful computer interface, which all diehard Trekkers know is called LCARS.
-It looks beautiful, and seemingly poses no problems to Picard and his loyal crew.
+The bridge and hallways of the Starship Enterprise are home to a bright, colourful computer interface.
+All diehard Trekkers know this is called LCARS.

-However, aside from some voice-activated functionality, it’s primarily a touch-screen interface apparently designed only for human (or humanoid) sized fingers.
+LCARS looks beautiful, and seems to pose no problems to Picard and his loyal crew.
+But apart from some voice-activated functionality, it’s primarily a touch-screen interface apparently designed only for human (or humanoid) sized fingers.

 Building services that everyone can use is an important part of the work we do at Companies House.

-Yes, there’ll be scenarios where such a display might be a good thing; in advertising maybe, or in the form of a ‘heads-up’ display (more of that later).
-But, on a desktop office computer, it would be a nightmare.
+Yes, there’ll be scenarios where such a display might be a good thing.
+In advertising, maybe.
+Or in the form of a heads-up display (more of that later).
+But on a desktop office computer, it would be a nightmare.

 My advice would be to switch off your targeting computer and use the Force.
-In this scenario, a transparent (heads up) display would make sense.
+In this scenario, a transparent heads-up display would make sense.

-When designing for our users, we endeavour to keep things as simple as possible.
-‘One thing per page’ is a guideline we try and follow – meaning don’t overload the user!
+When designing for our users, we aim to keep things as simple as possible.
+‘One thing per page’ is a guideline we try and follow.
+Do not overload the user!

-Now, imagine a system that had literally hundreds of identical elements, maybe in the form of small lights, but not a single one was labelled with its purpose – you’ve just imagined ‘Mother’, the computer mainframe on the spaceship ‘Nostromo’ in the classic film Alien.
+Now, imagine a system that had literally hundreds of identical elements, maybe in the form of small lights, but not a single one was labelled with its purpose.
+You’ve just imagined Mother, the computer mainframe on the spaceship Nostromo in the classic film Alien.

-If such a catastrophe did occur, and I needed quick access to some critical computer files, I’d want a simple, intuitive navigation system.
-Not some ridiculously complicated, slow-moving, 3D monstrosity with dozens of confusingly identical icons labelled with hard-to-read skewed text.
-But, that’s the exact type of system that runs Jurassic Park!
+If such a catastrophe did occur and I needed quick access to some critical computer files, I’d want a simple, intuitive navigation system.
+Not some ridiculously complicated, slow-moving, 3D monstrosity, with dozens of confusingly identical icons labelled with hard-to-read skewed text.
+But, that’s the exact type of system that runs Jurassic Park.